-There was a war, and hysteria allows and permits and commands almost anything.
-So you have to find enemies; you have to find the spies and the fifth columnists.
+"There was a war, and hysteria allows and permits and commands almost anything.
+So you have to find enemies; you have to find the spies and the fifth columnists."

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.

-One of those rare books that will gratify readers of diverse backgrounds and interests.' —Northcoast Journal
+One of those rare books that will gratify readers of diverse backgrounds and interests. —Northcoast Journal

 A significant book for all Americans concerned with this country's attitudes toward and treatment of immigrants, and with individual rights. —Voices in Italian Americana

 Illusions is a fast-paced, compelling narrative of kindness and caring in spite of disillusionment over national security, patriotism, medical professionalism, military competence, bureaucratic power and family loyalty.

-A gem of a book, from engaging anecdote to personal narrative to sweeping history, and best of all, the connections between yesterday and today. — John Christgau, author of '"Enemies': World War II Alien Internment"
+A gem of a book, from engaging anecdote to personal narrative to sweeping history, and best of all, the connections between yesterday and today. — John Christgau, author of 'Enemies': World War II Alien Internment

-I see what is going on, and I'm aghast.
 I'm so glad to see the previous battles, the stupidity, and finally some grace.
 Thank you for writing about a previous time and those terrible people, but also the good people. — Bill Bousman

 It was a time of profiling, FBI bungling, military commissions, secret arrests, suspension of due process and habeas corpus, deportation, extraordinary rendition, second class citizenship and other forms of harassment -- all in the name of homeland security during a war being fought overseas. — Ron Standerfer for Reader Views